 Dry Tortugas National Park is located almost 70 miles West of Key West, Florida.
 It’s a cluster of seven islands that first joined the National Parks System as Fort Jefferson National Monument in 1935.
 The name and designation were changed to Dry Tortugas National Park in 1992 to protect scenic, cultural, marine and scientific values.
 Dry Tortugas is an adventure from the moment you leave Key West.
 Here is my list of things to do at Dry Tortugas National Park.

-Getting to Dry Tortugas
+Things to do Dry Tortugas National Park

 Part of the fun of Dry Tortugas is the adventure of getting there.
 You can’t just drive to this park!
-The benefit for this kind of remoteness is that you don’t have to fight through crowds and search for parking once you arrive.
+The benefit of this kind of remoteness is that you don’t have to fight through crowds and search for parking once you arrive.
 You just simply walk off a boat or plane and start exploring!
 There are two options for most people getting to Dry Tortugas:

 Ferry Ride to Dry Tortugas

 The most common way for most visitors is by charter boat on the Yankee Freedom.
 They depart daily at 8:00 am from Key West and return the same day at 5:15 pm.
 This gives you four hours and forty-five minutes to explore this park.
 This may sound short, but we found out that most people were ready at this point, especially for those not used to the high intensity of the sun at this tropical destination click here for more information.

 For a real adventure book a seaplane and fly to Dry Tortugas!
 It’s a short forty minute flight.
 You will get to see marine life, shipwrecks and even do a flyover of Fort Jefferson, click here for more information.